Frank K. Hain: Sickness and death

 Hain showed increasing signs of nervous breakdown in his last two years on the job, and finally took a vacation in Washington, D.C., and Virginia early in 1896.
 On his doctor's insistence, he was then persuaded to enter Clifton Springs Sanitarium in Western New York for a complete rest.
-His wife accompanied him and reported that he appeared to be recovering well, but on May 9 he committed suicide by crawling under a New York Central freight train.
+His wife accompanied him and reported that he appeared to be recovering well, but on May 9 he took his life by crawling under a New York Central freight train.
 An editorial in The New York Times three days later called it "a martyrdom to duty."

 4,000 employees of the Manhattan Railway Company raised $2,500 to erect a granite monument 7 feet high and 9 feet wide at his burial place in the Presbyterian Cemetery in Danville, Pennsylvania.
 It was dedicated on May 26, 1897; "thousands" of railroaders, including approximately 200 from the company, attended.